Satisfactory Academic Progress

 Section 668.16(e) of the student general provisions requires that financial aid recipients maintain Satisfactory Academic Progress for continued eligibility for Title IV funding.
 Funding under this title includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal TEACH Grant, Federal College Work-Study, Federal Perkins Loan and the Federal Direct Loan programs (subsidized and unsubsidized loans).
 This policy also includes all funding from the State of Kansas for the Kansas Comprehensive Grant Program, various scholarship programs administered by the State of Kansas and all university scholarships.

 The Financial Assistance Office will determine the satisfactory progress of each student receiving assistance at the completion of the fall, spring and summer semester/terms.
-Intersession courses will be considered part of the following spring registration.
+Intersession courses will be considered part of the following spring enrollment.
 Eligibility relative to this policy may also be reviewed as students apply for aid at FHSU.
 After grades are posted each semester, the Office of Financial Assistance will notify students who do not meet the standards by email.
 All credits accepted by the university from other institutions will be used to calculate eligibility.
+Students resolving warning and suspension may not be notified, nor will students who are meeting the policy

 Financial Aid Warning: Students who do not meet one or more of the Satisfactory Academic Progress Policy standards (see Parts B and C) will be placed on warning as a notice that their academic work is below the standard.
-While on Financial Aid Warning a student must receive a 2.0 GPA for the semester/term (3.0 GPA for graduate students) as well as meet the requirements of the pace and the time frame standards.
+While on Financial Aid Warning a student may receive federal aid but must meet the policy by the end of the term to prevent suspension.
 If a student corrects the deficiency by grade changes or meeting the standards by work on his/her own, he/she will be removed from warning.
 Warning status cannot be appealed.

-Students may appeal financial aid suspensions to the Financial Aid Appeals Committee.
+Financial Aid Appeals: Students may appeal financial aid suspensions to the Financial Aid Reinstatement Committee.
 Reasons for an appeal may include, but are not limited to; death of a relative, an injury or illness of the student, or other special circumstances.
 An appeal will not be heard if:

 - The student has been dismissed from the university.

-- The student has not been academically reinstated by the Academic Advising Office.
+- The student has not been academically reinstated by the Academic Reinstatement Committee.

 - The student owes any fees to the University.